lillois59/EUDGC-QrCode-Verify-x509/README.md

 > The QRcode is signed with a private key to certify its authenticity, so except if you found a way to get it (which is nearly impossible).
 Your QRcode will be Generated and Decoded with your personal details **BUT marked as invalid** in some applications (web android ios).
 This project allows you to make deep exercice with QRcode, CBOR, COSE, Zlib and more stuff.
 Please not to do forgery, or counterfeiting.
 >
-> If you have any question about how it works, please: first time to read ehealth/docs/covid-certificate_json_specification_en.pdf.
+> If you have any question about how it works, please first take time to read more about the structure.
+> Big thanks to Pr Jari from https://blog.hqcodeshop.fi/

 ## How it works